inesp/inesp.github.io/_posts/2025-04-17-how-to-make-code-self-document-itself.md

 # --- File registry.py ---

+# Our registry of all defined Action-classes
 TActionSlug = str
 _registry: dict[TActionSlug, TAnyAction] = {}

 def register_action(action: TAnyAction) -> None:
+    #
+    # Our magic assert:
+    #
+    # Here we make sure that no 2 action classes can ever have the same slug.
+    #
     assert action.name not in _registry, (
         f"Action with name '{action.name}' is already registered. "
         f"Please use a different name for action class {action}."